Characters: Dragon Ball Tournament Characters

 - Charles Atlas Superpower: Destroyed a brick wall with his elbow!

-- The Charmer/Chick Magnet: He has many fan girls, being a movie star and all.
+- Chick Magnet: He has many fan girls, being a movie star and all.

 - Glass Cannon: Foolishly rushed to get the first attack on Goku, completely letting his guard down as Goku delivered three quick strikes to the gut to knock him out.